Averrie/Test/README.md

 To run the Test Suite in Eclipse:

    __Step 1__
-   Install TestNG by go to Help->Eclipse Marketplace->Find TestNG->install
+   Install TestNG by go to Help->Eclipse Marketplace->Find TestNG->Install

    __Step 2__
    Create a new java project, download this repository as zip and import it as Archive File